What is endovascular coiling?

-There is a risk for allergic reaction to the dye used so the aneurysm can been seen on X-ray.
+There is a risk for allergic reaction to the dye that's used to see the aneurysm on an X-ray.
 Tell the radiologist or technologist if you are allergic to or sensitive to medicines, contrast dye, or iodine.
 Also tell the radiologist if you have kidney failure or other kidney problems.

 Also tell your healthcare provider if you take anticoagulant (blood-thinning) medicines such as aspirin, warfarin, or clopidogrel.
-You may need to stop taking these medicines for one or more days before the procedure.
+You may need to stop taking these medicines for 1 or more days before the procedure to prevent bleeding.

 Because the procedure involves the blood vessels and blood flow of the brain, there is a risk for complications involving the brain.
 These complications may include:

-The coils poke through the aneurysm or a blood vessel
+The coils poking through the aneurysm or a blood vessel

 Loss of consciousness